 Submit a portrait of yourself and become part of a group image with Bergen’s residents!
 Using technology that interprets photographs and creates new images, artist Toril Johannessen will create a comprehensive group image based on submitted portrait photos.
 The final image will become two large tapestries for Bergen City Hall where people and their elected representatives meet.
 Everyone who lives in Bergen is hereby invited to participate.

 A large amount of portrait photographs is needed to create the group image.
-The portraits will be collected in August and September 2020.
+Submissions are accepted until 31 December 2020.
 In collaboration with BEK, Johannessen will use machine learning technology to create new images based on the portraits submitted to “Gruppebilde Bergen 2020”.
 The technology in use is a form of artificial intelligence, where the computer learns what the portraits look like, in order to create new, similar portraits.
 The goal is to include a breadth of the city’s population and allow the computer to create a diversity of faces.

 You may thus see faces similar to yourself, but your submitted photo will not appear in the final artwork.
 The computer-generated portraits will be put together into a large group image designed by the artist.